operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 grafana.integreatly.org/example-grafana created
 ```

-Please wait till Pod STATUS will be "Running" and then proceed further.
+**Step 3: Wait till Pod STATUS is "Running", then proceed.**

-Check pods status:
+**Step 4: Check the pod status.**

 ```execute
 kubectl get pods -n my-grafana-operator
 ```

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                                  READY   STATUS    RESTARTS   AGE